elizabeth-h-art/lizzierambles/blog/introductiontoithkar.md

 ---
-title: Worldbuilder's Log | An Introduction to Ithkar
+title: "Worldbuilder's Log: An Introduction to Ithkar"
 ---

 ![Map of Ithkar](/assets/Ithkar.jpeg)